Eryngium | The Blue Ornamental Flower Beloved in European Gardens

 - Origin: Europe, Asia, South America

-- Blooming season: Summer to early autumn (June to September), offering a long-lasting blooming period.
+- Blooming season: From summer to early autumn (June to September), offering a long flowering period that adds to its charm.

 Cultural Significance Around the World

-Eryngium has been known in Europe since ancient times and gained significant popularity during the Renaissance in the 16th and 17th centuries.
-Many garden designers of the time incorporated it into their landscapes, making it a symbol of gardening sophistication.
+Eryngium has been known since ancient times in Europe, and it rose to prominence during the Renaissance in the 16th and 17th centuries.

-In England, Eryngium was mentioned in literary works, notably in Shakespeare’s plays.
-For instance, in As You Like It, the plant is referenced, highlighting its exotic and mysterious qualities.
+In England, it was even mentioned in Shakespeare’s plays.
+In As You Like It, Eryngium was alluded to for its exotic and mysterious qualities.

-By the 18th century, Eryngium had traveled across the Atlantic to be cultivated in American colonies, where it became popular as a material for dried flower arrangements.
-Its ornamental value has ensured its widespread cultivation and appreciation globally.
+By the 18th century, Eryngium crossed the Atlantic and was cultivated in the American colonies, where it became widely used as a dried flower.

 Gardening Advice